Navigating School Avoidance: A Parent's Guide to Smooth Transitions

 Requests to stay home “just for one more day”

-The goal isn’t to force attendance but to understand what’s underneath the stress; Sensory overload, academic struggles, or social anxiety, and plan proactively.
+The goal isn’t to force attendance but to understand what’s underneath the stress.
+Is it sensory overload, academic struggles, or social anxiety?
+By identifying these triggers, we can plan proactively.

 2. Keep Routines During Break